 The Organization has a \$3,900,000 revolving line of credit with PNC Bank.
-The line of credit agreement was amended effective on September 25, 2023.
-Under the most recent amended terms, the Organization may borrow on the line of credit through the expiration date which is currently August 31, 2024.
-Amounts outstanding under the line of credit will bear interest at a rate per annum which is equal to the sum of the U.S. Secured Overnight Financing Rate plus 100 basis points (6.32% as of September 30, 2023).
+Amounts outstanding under the line of credit will bear interest at a rate per annum, which is equal to the sum of the U.S. Secured Overnight Financing Rate plus 100 basis points (5.84% and 6.32% as of September 30, 2024 and 2023, respectively).
 The line of credit is secured by cash held by the Organization.
-On September 25, 2023, the Organization borrowed \$3,000,000 on the line of credit in connection with its acquisition of IFB (refer to Note 1) which reduced the remaining available balance to \$900,000.
-The balance drawn on the line of credit is shown as notes payable (refer to Note 12).
+On September 25, 2023, the Organization borrowed \$3,000,000 on the line of credit in connection with its acquisition of IFB (refer to Note 1).
+The balance drawn on the line of credit related to this transaction is included in notes payable on the statement of financial position (refer to Note 12).
+There were no other outstanding borrowings on the line of credit as of September 30, 2024 and 2023.